HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/washing_machine.md

 - If you want to loot the Washing Machine, do it last, since it has the least important loot in the House.
 - This obstacle is currently unobtainable and can't be found on the map since the [House](/buildings/house) doesn't spawn on the map.

-# Trivia

-- The Washing Machine was designed by platonthek.

 # History

 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)